jgeller112/clustering_project/README.md

 elements, and considers the average of these dissimilarities as the distance between clusters.

-First, we calculate the dissimilarity matrix using euclidean distance.
+1. I calculate the dissimilarity matrix using euclidean distance.

-Second, we comput the clustering with average link.
+2. I compute the clustering with average link.

-Third, we plot the cluster solution
+3. I plot the cluster solution

 ``` r
 # Dissimilarity matrix